Mahanad: History

 Archaeological Survey of India (ASI) has found many historic artifacts dating from the Gupta Era in Mahanad.
-An ancient lord Shiva temple in Mahanad is called Jateswer Shiv Temple.
+An ancient Shiva temple in Mahanad is called Jateswer Shiv Temple.
 Mahand has been the yogpeeth (yoga retreat) of Nath Yogis, for thousands of years.

 Mahanad has an excavated site revealing a historic Kushan presence.
 The exploration conducted by ASI and Paresh Pal, a local antiquarian, have led to the discovery of coins of the Kushan and Gupta dynasties and terracotta, mostly of Gupta style.

 Location

 Mahanad is located at 23.00°N 88.26°E. It has an average elevation of 15 metres above sea level.
 Mahanad is located around 19 kilometer away from its district headquarters, Hugli-Chuchura.
 The nearest railway station is Pandua in the Howrah-Bardhaman main line around 7 km away.